tsunglung/panasonic_ems2/README.md

 ## Note

 1. This integration only support the latest version of Panasonic IoT module, please use the latest version of IoT module.
-2. The code was refacotred, so it is still in draft and currently only support Clmate, Washing Machine, Fridge and Dehumidifier.
+2. The code was refacotred, so it is still in draft and currently only support Climate, Washing Machine, Fridge and Dehumidifier.

 # Installation